Notenoughmail/notenoughmail.github.io/tfcgv/1.20.1/permissions.md

 If the player has access to this, they may export the preview

-This setting can be slo be set via the `/tfcgenviewer set export <permission_type>` command and gotten via `/tfcgenviewer get export`
+This setting can be set via the `/tfcgenviewer set export <permission_type>` command and gotten via `/tfcgenviewer get export`

 #### seedPermission